yuqiii-wang/KnowledgeNotes/languages/cpp/ctor_dtor_gc/RAII.md

 # Resource Acquisition Is Initialization (RAII)

-Core concept: a resource must be acquired before use to the lifetime of an object, and must be freed after use.
+RAII is a practice philosophy: a resource must be acquired before use to the lifetime of an object, and must be freed after use.

 Some typical: